How to restore your iPhone or iPad from a backup

 When all else fails

-If, for some reason, restoring from a backup does nothing to help your problem, you can start fresh with a clean install of iOS on your device.
-The benefit of doing this is that it basically empties your iPhone of everything and resets it as if it were brand new, which means you can start over and only select apps you really want to keep on your iPhone or iPad.
+If for some reason, restoring from a backup does nothing to help your problem, you can start fresh with a clean install of iOS on your device.
+The benefit of doing this is that it empties your iPhone of everything and resets it as if it were brand new, which means you can start over and only select apps you want to keep on your iPhone or iPad.
 It's sort of like spring cleaning your device.

 The bad news is that it does not save your Health data or Messages.
 Before doing a clean install, make sure your photos, app data, music, safari activities, and contacts have been backed up to some cloud services, like iCloud Drive, Dropbox, or OneDrive.
 This data will not carry over, but can be added back to your iPhone if you've saved it in the Cloud.

-As for saving your Health app data or Messages, you can use a third-party app like Health Data Importer for exporting and importing Health app backups, or SMS Export Plus for saving a copy of your iMessages.
+As for saving your Health app data or Messages, you can use a third-party app like Health Data Importer for exporting and importing Health app backups.

 Once you're sure you've backed up important data in some cloud service, you can perform a fresh install of iOS on your iPhone or iPad.
 Follow the steps to reset your device, and then select Set Up as New Phone.